Rachanasreenivas/github-workshop/README.md

 # github-workshop
-this is a worshop conucted for ise students held at Vidyavardhaka college of engineering
+this is a worshop conucted for ise students(br) held at Vidyavardhaka college of engineering